JaydeepUniverse/petclinic-1/README.md

 - Mount EFS permanently as per https://docs.aws.amazon.com/efs/latest/ug/mount-fs-auto-mount-onreboot.html
 - AWS > EC2 > select this worker node > actions > create image
 - Change launch template configuration
   - EC2 > Launch templates > select the one which is used in Auto Scaler configurations of EKS > actions > modify template > select AMI new one created above from My AMI section > Create template version
 - Select default version
   - EC2 > Launch templates > select the one which is used in Auto Scaler configurations of EKS > actions > set default version > select latest created > set default version
 - Change version in Auto scaling group
   - EC2 > Auto scaling group > select the one which is used in Auto Scaler configurations of EKS > actions > edit > change launch template version > select latest > save
 - Delete all EC2 instances created as part of EKS worker nodes and now let auto scaler create new nodes as per custom AMI

-## CICD covered features
+## CICD covered features and Changes to be done
 - Versioning: docker image
   - pom.xml > properties > `<version.number>${env.BUILD_NUMBER}</version.number>` provided which is docker image tag and same has been referenced further in fabric8 > docker-maven-plugin > configurations
   - jenkinsfile creates build_properties.yaml file which forward the same build_number to spinnaker
   ```
   stage("Create spinnaker properties file"){
     steps{